-The library is located on the second floor of Building A. The automated catalog, the Internet, and subscription databases are accessible from anywhere the Internet is available.
-Librarians can give students off-campus access to the databases which requires a login password.
-The library's mission is to support the ACC curriculum with additional research materials and to provide personal enrichment materials.
-The library has periodical subscriptions, printer, scanner, and photocopier.
-Printing and copying are ten cents per page.
+The library is also located on the second floor of Building A. The automated catalog, periodical subscriptions, and databases are accessible from the internet.
+Librarians can give students off-campus access to the databases which require a login password.
+The mission of the Alvin Community College Library is to support the curriculum of the college by providing access to research tools and materials.
+The Library also encourages and supports students by providing information literacy workshops.
+Other student resources include use of a printer, scanner, fax machine, and photocopier.
+Copies are ten cents per page.
 Study rooms are available for individual and group study.
-Materials not housed in the library are available through Inter-library Loan.
 Students must show a valid student ID card to borrow materials.